Flight Deck Management

 • Updates are typically issued every 28 days.
 Under 14 CFR 43.3, they are not considered maintenance and may be performed by pilots.

-• If the chart cycle changes during flight, the pilot should check if the applicable chart was amended.
-If an amended chart is published for the procedure, the pilot must not use the database to conduct the operation.
+• If the chart cycle changes during a flight, pilots should check if an applicable chart amendment exists.
+If an amended chart is published for the procedure, the database must not be used to conduct the operation.

 Preflight Requirements

-WAAS Unavailable: Outside the WAAS coverage or if the WAAS fails, GPS/WAAS equipment reverts to a GPS-only operation and satisfies the requirements for basic GPS equipment.
-Operators must check GPS RAIM availability.
+WAAS Unavailable: Outside the WAAS coverage or if the WAAS fails, GPS/WAAS equipment reverts to GPS-only operation and satisfies the requirements for basic GPS equipment.
+Operators must verify GPS RAIM availability.

 Alternate Airport Planning Requirements